 3.8 Impact of Wireless Internet on the Business Sector

 Out of 40 respondents, 38 respondents agreed that there had been significant changes in the business sector as well.
-Barta Bahadur Chachanji Pun, a middle-aged man interviewed, provided compelling support for the transformative impact of wireless internet facilities on the business sector in Nangi.
+Mr. Barta Bahadur Chachanji Pun, a middle-aged man interviewed, provided compelling support for the transformative impact of wireless internet facilities on the business sector in Nangi.
 His insights into the effective utilization of previously wasted kiwi fruit, facilitated by internet tutorials on platforms like Facebook and YouTube, underscore the tangible benefits of internet connectivity.
 Mr. Pun's discussion on the correlation between internet access and economic prosperity, particularly in the tourism sector, highlights the practical implications for local businesses.
 Additionally, his mention of advancements in healthcare services and educational initiatives due to internet integration further solidifies the argument for the positive influence of wireless internet facilities on business development in Nangi.

 Despite the challenges of limited internet access, the use of data has facilitated certain activities, particularly for the younger generation.
-Children utilize YouTube videos and tutorials for learning purposes, including cooking and agricultural practices, indicating the potential for Internet resources to enhance educational opportunities and skill development.
+Children utilize YouTube videos and tutorials for learning purposes, including cooking and agricultural practices, indicating the potential for िnternet resources to enhance educational opportunities and skill development.
 However, concerns were raised about the negative impact of excessive gaming when internet access was available, prompting some to feel that a lack of internet may actually foster better focus on studies.

 Chapter 5: Conclusion and Suggestions